PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/BusinessIntelligenceBlockB.md

 - Record or perform a live demo of the dashboard (to stakeholders).
 The demo should not take longer than 5 minutes.
 - Provide a pleasant User experience (UX) for the dashboard: layout, buttons etc. See book by Stull (2018) in Literature.
 - Optimize (a part of) the data pipeline (i.e. dashboard) in terms of performance and security.
 See Microsoft’s (e.g. Kesselman et al.) optimizing performance and security in Literature.

+__Deliverable(s):__

+- A Power BI dashboard in .pbix-format.
+- A recorded or live demo of the Power BI dashboard.

+For information on how to record your demo, see Windows 10s [screen recorder tool](https://betanews.com/2020/01/20/windows-10-screen-record-xbox-game-bar/) guide.

+The Power BI dashboard in .pbix-format is to be uploaded to Microsoft Teams (under 'Assignments') no later than 5pm on last DataLab day.

+The recorded demo of the Power BI dashboard is to be uploaded Microsoft Teams (under 'Assignments')no later than 5pm on last DataLab day.
+Confer with a lecturer beforehand if you want to demo your dashboard in front of a live audience.

 ***